Annual ETC Certification

 Delivery by hand or messenger will be accepted between 8:00 a.m. to 4:00 p.m.

 States that file by mail must submit a letter stating that ETCs under their jurisdiction used all support received in the proceeding calendar year only to provide, maintain and upgrade the facilities for which the support was intended and will do the same in the coming calendar year.
 Carriers that self certify must submit a letter stating that they used all High Cost support received in the proceeding calendar year only to provide, maintain and upgrade the facilities for which the support was intended and will do the same in the coming calendar year.
-Certification letters should include each carrier’s study area code (SAC), the unique six-digit number assigned to each carrier to identify it based on its service area.
+Certification letters should include the Study Area Code (SAC) – the unique six-digit number assigned to each carrier to identify it based on its service area – for every carrier being certified.

 State officials may contact HC Certs with questions.
 Carriers that self certify may contact USAC Customer Support at (844) 357-0408 or via email with questions.